ShishirPatil/gorilla/README.md

 - [X] Run Gorilla LLM locally [May 28, 2023]
 - [X] Release weights for all APIs from APIBench [May 28, 2023]
 - [X] Release a commercially usable, Apache 2.0 licensed Gorilla model [Jun 5, 2023]
-- [ ] Train a model with first batch of community contributed APIs from APIZoo [Jun 7, 2023]
+- [ ] Train a model with first batch of community contributed APIs from APIZoo
-- [ ] Release training code [Jun 7, 2023]
+- [ ] Release training code
 - [ ] Train SOTA Gorilla LLM with expanded APIBench and APIZoo :rocket:

 Propose a new task you would like to work on :star_struck: